 Neilsen Consumer Panel wants to know what’s basically inside your fridge.
 Sounds creepy?
 No. This is to help companies understand how you buy & use their products.

 Not only does Neilsen reward you with gift points, which you can redeem for household items, electronics, or toys for your kids, but Neilsen also gives out prizes such as brand new vehicles & vacations.

 You can download & run the app using your smartphone or Neilsen can provide you a free barcode scanner.

-So, for every time you go shopping, you just simply scan the barcode on the back of the products and the data will automatically be sent to Neilsen’s database.
+So, for everytime you go shopping, you just simply scan the barcode and the data will automatically be sent to Neilsen’s database.